MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 ## Manage OneDrive

 Many small businesses use OneDrive without changing any of the options.
-To change these settings, use the SHarePoint admin center.
+To change these settings, use the SharePoint admin center.

 - **Sharing.** Go to the [Sharing page](https://admin.microsoft.com/sharepoint?page=sharing&modern=true) to set sharing settings at the organization level.
 To learn more, see [Manage sharing settings](/sharepoint/turn-external-sharing-on-or-off).